-Private Equity: The Receiver has recovered approximately \$37.5 million in net cash proceeds from the liquidation of private equity investments and expects to receive approximately \$300,000 more from closed or pending private equity liquidations.
-In addition, the Receiver's financial advisor is continuing to market the remaining investments in Stanford's private equity portfolio, which has an estimated value of up to \$6.7 million.
+Private Equity: The Receiver has recovered approximately \$37.6 million in net cash proceeds from the liquidation of private equity investments and expects to receive approximately \$300,000 more from closed or pending private equity liquidations.
+In addition, the Receiver's financial advisor is continuing to market the remaining investments in Stanford's private equity portfolio, which has an estimated value of up to \$6.6 million.

-Real Estate: The Receiver has recovered approximately \$18.7 million in net cash proceeds from the liquidation of real estate, including the recent Holly Springs sale [see Doc.
-1695].
+Real Estate: The Receiver has recovered approximately \$18.7 million in net cash proceeds from the liquidation of real estate.
 Although the Receiver's real estate brokers are continuing to market other properties in Stanford's real estate portfolio, the Receiver is unable to estimate the potential recovery from the liquidation of those properties at this time.